-29. (1) The Board shall appoint the following as executive members of the Executive members Boardin the member's area of responsibility.
+29. (1) The Board shall appoint the following as executive members of the Board -

+Executive members
-- (a) the Executive Director of Information;

-- (b) the Executive Director of Energy; and

-- (c) the Chief Petroleum Inspector.

-- (2) Each executive member specified in subsection (1)(a), (b) and (c), consistent with Policy, the direction of the Board and the guidance of the Chief Executive Officer, shall be -
+- (a) the Executive Director of Information and Communications Technologies; - (b) the Executive Director of Energy and Utilities; and - (c) the Chief Petroleum Inspector. - (2) Each executive member specified in subsection (1)(a), (b) and (c), consistent with Policy, the direction of the Board and the guidance of the Chief Executive Officer, shall be - - (a) the principal advisor to the Board; and - (b) responsible for directing the activities of the Office, in the member's area of responsibility.

-- (a) the principal advisor to the Board; and - (b) responsible for directing the activities of the Office, and the Executive Directors shall each have substantial technical, operating and regulatory knowledge and experience in their respective areas of responsibility.
+30. (1) The Chief Executive Officer and the Executive Directors shall each have substantial knowledge and experience in one or more of the following fields - and the Executive Directors shall each have substantial technical, operating and regulatory knowledge and experience in their respective areas of responsibility.